 Every person’s comfort level with action looks a little different.
-Some show up at rallies and make noise.
-Others write, call, vote, donate, or simply talk—one honest conversation at a time—with neighbors, coworkers, or friends.
+Some attend rallies or community events.
+Others write, call, vote, donate, or talk—one honest conversation at a time—with neighbors, coworkers, or friends.

 All of it matters.